gilch/hissp/docs/macro_tutorial.rst

 file and work in there.
 Then you can save as you go
 and send fragments of it to the REPL for evaluation and experimentation.
-You might already develop Python that way.
+You might already develop Python this way.
-A good editor can be configured to send selected text to another process with a simple keyboard command, but copy-and-paste into a terminal window will do.
+A good editor can be configured to send selected text to the REPL with a simple keyboard command, but copy-and-paste into a terminal window will do.